Geography MGeogSci

 This module introduces Geographic Information Systems (GIS) and Earth Observation (EO) – both crucial tools to understand the earth system.
 GIS are computer systems for the storage, display and manipulation of geographical data.
 Earth Observation is the collection of information about Earth’s geo-biophysical properties through the detection and interpretation of electromagnetic radiation (often satellite imagery).
 The module will provide you with a theoretical framework and hands-on experience of using EO and GIS software and data, thus improving your digital fluency and capability.
 You will also improve your problem solving skills and develop resilience by tackling a range of practical applications of EO and GIS in research and industry.

-10 credits - Analysing Geographical Data
+10 credits - Analysing Geographical and Environmental Data

 -

 Data is everywhere, it is generated constantly and in such vast amounts.
 As geographers it is therefore important for us to understand how such data is generated and whether we can harness any to tell us more about the world.
 Vital aspects of this include our knowledge of data processing, handling, and statistical or mathematical analysis.
 This module will guide you through a sample of the vast array of data types that we as geographers have available to us.
 In particular, how we handle its collection and processing, from sources such as census data all the way to volcanic activity and everything in between.
-You will enhance your knowledge of programs such as Excel alongside gaining essential experience with industry standard programs SPSS and Matlab.
+You will enhance your knowledge of programs such as Excel alongside gaining essential experience with industry standard programs such as SPSS and Matlab.

 -